prangishviliAbe/cardmap-for-wp/readme.txt

 4. Use the shortcode `[cardmap id="your_map_id"]` to display your map.

 == Changelog ==

+= 1.7.0 =
+*   New Feature: Added comprehensive export/import functionality for plugin settings.
+Users can now backup their settings or transfer them between sites.
+*   Export: Download all plugin settings as a JSON file for backup or migration purposes.
+*   Import: Upload and restore settings from a previously exported JSON file.
+*   User-Friendly: Added intuitive UI controls in the settings page with progress feedback and error handling.

 = 1.6.2 =
 *   Fixed: Connection style selection now updates visually in real-time.
 Previously, selecting different connection styles (straight, bezier, dashed, etc.) from the dropdown had no visual effect on existing connections.